ibm-cloud-docs/cephaas/getting-started-cephaas.md

 copyright:
  years: 2024, 2026
-lastupdated: "2026-06-29"
+lastupdated: "2026-06-30"

 keywords: ceph as a service, getting started, cephaas, unified storage, cost estimation, software defined storage, on-premises, consultation request

 subcollection: cephaas

 ---

 {{site.data.keyword.attribute-definition-list}}

+# Getting started with {{site.data.keyword.cephaas_full_notm}}
+{: #getting-started-cephaas}

+{{site.data.keyword.cephaas_full}} is a powerful software-defined enterprise storage platform that delivers a cloud-like experience on-premises with the convenience and flexibility of a pay-as-you-go model.
+Designed to provision storage in minutes, it enables self-provisioning of storage resources, allowing enterprises to quickly adapt to rapidly changing demands, breaking down the barriers of managing multiple dedicated Storage Systems.
-{: ui-linked}
+{: shortdesc}

 An IBM representative will contact you to understand your requirements.
 Post discussions and approvals, your IBM representative will place your order.
 While the order is processing, you can track the status from your {{site.data.keyword.cloud_notm}} account dashboard.
 {: important}

-# Getting started with {{site.data.keyword.cephaas_full_notm}}
-{: #getting-started}

-{{site.data.keyword.cephaas_full}} is a powerful software-defined enterprise storage platform that delivers a cloud-like experience on-premises with the convenience and flexibility of a pay-as-you-go model.
-Designed to provision storage in minutes, it enables self-provisioning of storage resources, allowing enterprises to quickly adapt to rapidly changing demands, breaking down the barriers of managing multiple dedicated Storage Systems.
-{: shortdesc}

 By eliminating over-provisioning and right-sizing your infrastructure, you can ensure optimal resource utilization and cost-efficiency.
 Based on the benefits of IBM Storage Ceph, it breaks down the silos of dedicated, proprietary storage infrastructure and software, offering unified support for multiple protocols across a single platform.
 With a seamless, single point of management, it simplifies operations, giving you control over your entire storage environment from one interface.